Yandex Cloud

 Getting startedGetting started

-To migrate your database, create Google Cloud and Yandex Cloud resources.
+To migrate your database, first create the following Google Cloud and Yandex Cloud resources.

 Create Google Cloud resourcesCreate Google Cloud resources